-The frequently asked questions and answers below has been put together to help address queries from landowners, farmers and the general public.
-It is aimed at persons with an interest in land who may be affected by the proposed Viking Link project.
+The frequently asked questions and answers below have been put together to help address queries from landowners, farmers and the general public.
+It is aimed at persons with an interest in land who may be affected by Viking Link .

 What is Viking Link?

-Viking Link is a proposed 1,400 Mega Watt (MW) high voltage direct current (DC) electricity link between the British and Danish transmission systems connecting at Bicker Fen substation in Lincolnshire and Revsing substation in southern Jutland, Denmark.
-The project will involve the construction of a converter station in each country and the installation of submarine and underground cables between each converter station and underground cables between the converter station and substation in each country.
+Viking Link is a 1,400 Mega Watt (MW) high voltage direct current (DC) electricity link between the British and Danish transmission systems connecting at Bicker Fen substation in Lincolnshire and Revsing substation in southern Jutland, Denmark.
+The project has involved the construction of a converter station in each country and the installation of submarine and underground cables between each converter station and underground cables between the converter station and substation in each country.

 Is Viking Link linked to the Triton Knoll Offshore Wind Farm project?

 What stage is the project at now?